cometbft/cometbft/spec/consensus/proposer-based-timestamp/README.md

 And it is used based on the common belief that block timestamps should bear some resemblance to real time, which is **not guaranteed**.

-A more comprehensive discussion of the limitations of `BFTTime` can be found in the [first draft][main_v1] of this proposal.
+A more comprehensive discussion of the limitations of `BFT Time` can be found in the [first draft][main_v1] of this proposal.
 Of particular interest is to possibility of having validators equipped with "faulty" clocks, not fairly accurate with real time, that control more than `f` voting power,